Sometimes, researchers do that consciously but not always; it can also happen unconsciously.

 Because they have adopted an observational study design.
 The observational study designs do not warrant using “declarative” verbs.
 We can use only “descriptive verbs”.

 The observational study designs provide us information about either associations or correlations between the study variables, certainly not its causative relationships.
-If we want to find out strong evidence for causative mechanisms we should adopt randomized controlled study designs.
+If we want to find strong evidence for causative mechanisms we should adopt randomized controlled study designs.
 In other words, we can use active verbs such as “reduce” only with randomized study designs.

 Misuse of verbs and verb tenses